Last Updated on by

 2. Verify Licensing, Insurance, and Bonding

 Licensing if one of the first indicators of reliability and responsibility.
 Not everyone who is licensed is trustworthy, but anyone who is not licensed should definitely be avoided.
-Insurance protects the homeowner from being liable in the case of damage or injury during the job.
+A home insurance protects the homeowner from being liable in the case of damage or injury during the job.
 If your contractor makes a mistake which needs additional work to repair (and therefore, additional money), then a bond will cover it.
 These three things protect you, and any worthwhile contractor will have them.
 Make sure to do this during the bid process, so you can fairly judge each candidate.

 3. Check References and Past Work